FJRubio67/ODESurv/README.md

 > Christen, J. A., and Rubio, F. J. (2023).
 Dynamic Survival Analysis: Modelling the Hazard Function via Ordinary Differential Equations.
 Preprint. http://arxiv.org/abs/2308.05205

-The following posts contain R code and real-data examples associated with the examples presented in the paper:
+The following posts contain R code and real-data examples associated with the examples presented in the paper.
+The corresponding R codes are also available in this repository.

 1. [ODESurv: Logistic ODE hazard function](https://rpubs.com/FJRubio/logisODE)
 2. [ODESurv: Hazard-Response model](https://rpubs.com/FJRubio/HazardResponse)